NiraOra/AIhackathon/README.md

 > Idea: A music recommendation system for an article a user is reading at that point in time.

+## REVISION DOCS

+1. 08-06-2024: Tried with Julep AI
+2. 09-06-2024: Added simple gradio chatbot; can now use it to ask the music recommendations by passing in the url

 ## Background

 As a University student studying in my third year, I have come across many articles throughout my life which I have read with my music most of the time.
 As an avid lover of music, I tend to focus more when there is something playing in the background as I love multitasking.
 However, sometimes I found that the music that I play through `Spotify` may not apt for a news article or a research paper I am reading, for example.
 Imagine playing an upbeat pop song over an article that mourns the death of a lover!